wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    https://docs.microsoft.com/en-us/learn/modules/use-automated-machine-learning/create-compute

-   ### Automate compute clusters

-1. PROTIP: So you don't pay for idle compute, programmatically start and stop clusters.
+1. TODO: PROTIP: So you don't pay for idle compute, programmatically start and stop clusters.

    <a name="CreateComputeInstance"></a>